anvuongb/ece570page/_posts/2024-02-21-project-mid-report.md

 </p>

 {:.image-caption}
 *Ray tracing diagram.
-Source: Timrb*
+Source: Nvidia*

 Notice that, from the diagram, to get accurate lighting, we need to trace each ray to the light source in order to have correct lighting and shadow information.
 This makes ray tracing a very expensive process, thus while ray tracing does provide a massive uplift in visual quality, it also comes with one of the biggest hit in performance ever seen in a feature in the industry.